This 5-minute check can save your splitboard season start

 Check early:

-Don't wait until a day or two before your first ride to check your equipment.
-This leaves time for repairs or visits to the workshop. -
+Don't wait until one or two days before your first ride to check your equipment.
+This leaves time for repairs or visits to a repair shop. -

-Completely rebuild your splitboard at home (ascent ↔ descent).
-This way, you'll quickly notice whether everything is working smoothly.
+Completely reconfigure your splitboard at home (uphill and downhill sections).
+This way you'll quickly see if everything works smoothly.

-With this gear check, you'll be perfectly prepared: your board, bindings, skins, and poles will be checked, and any minor weak points will be identified and addressed early on – allowing you to start the season relaxed and safe.
-This way, your first tour will be not only fun but also worry-free.
+This equipment check ensures you're perfectly prepared: board, bindings, skins, and poles are inspected, minor weaknesses are identified and can be addressed early – allowing you to start the season relaxed and safe.
+This way, your first tour will not only be fun but also worry-free.

-If you're looking for more splitboarding tips, check out our other blog posts.
-There you'll find guides on technique, backcountry safety, and gear care – all concise and practical.
+If you're looking for more tips about splitboarding, it's worth checking out our other blog posts.
+There you'll find guides on technique, backcountry safety, and equipment maintenance – all concise and practical.